ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAirportCategory.rst

 IAirportCategory
 ================

-.. py:class:: IAirportCategory
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAirportCategory

    object

    Interface used to access the airports in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAirportCategory

 Overview
 --------